Everything You Need to Know about PCOS and IVF

 IVF protocols for PCOS

-During IVF, medications help stimulate the ovaries to make multiple mature eggs.
-The most common IVF protocols for PCOS are low-stimulation antagonist protocols.
-Higher stimulation antagonist protocols, as well as downregulation protocols, are other options, but they are not as common.
-Letrozole can reduce the chances of multiple pregnancies compared with gonadotropins.
+During IVF, medications help stimulate the ovaries to make multiple mature eggs instead of just one.
+The most common IVF protocols for PCOS are low-dose antagonist protocols so that we can minimize the risk of ovarian hyperstimulation syndrome (OHSS).

 Low Stimulation Antagonist Protocols (Mini IVF)

-Antagonist protocols use gonadotropins (FSH and sometimes LH) for around 10 days to stimulate egg growth.
+Antagonist protocols use gonadotropins (FSH and sometimes LH) for around 9-12 days to stimulate egg growth.
 Gonadotropin-releasing hormone (GnRH) antagonists are added around the 6th day to prevent premature ovulation.
+Sometimes, we will use a medication called Provera to prevent ovulation since those with PCOS will often do a frozen embryo transfer to reduce the risk of OHSS.

 CNY Fertility commonly uses two mini IVF protocols for those with PCOS.
 Both of these protocols are the same outside of the addition of LH to one of them.

-• Mini Protocol 2: Same as the above, only LH is also taken for 10 days alongside FSH.
-This can come in the form of a Micro-dose hCG injection or Menopur.
+• Mini Protocol 2: Same as above, only LH is also taken for 10 days alongside FSH.
+This can come in the form of an HCG-LH injection or Menopur.

 Down-regulation protocol